 Instructions

-- Place browned patties in slow cooker, stacking like a pyramid
+- Place patties in slow cooker, stacking like a pyramid.

 - Add mushrooms on top.

-- Use a Different Mushroom: You can really make this recipe upscale by adding a different mushroom or a variety of mushrooms and a splash of wine!
+- Different Mushrooms: You can really make this recipe upscale by adding a different mushroom or a variety of mushrooms and a splash of wine!

 We just moved to an apartment with a gas oven; finding your recipe will help me save money of crock pot vs. oven ;~)